 Using calculators in your lessons can help students learn to solve more complex problems.
 Through the use of the calculator, students are able to focus more on problem-solving and strategy when approaching word problems.

-Play with numbers with this free and easy to use online calculator for kids.
-The answers are rounded to four decimal places to keep the display simple.
-Very large and very small numbers include an “e” followed by a number.
-The number represents the number of decimal places to apply to the the number to the the left of the “e”.
-If the number following the “e” is positive the decimal moves right, if the number following the “e” is negative the decimal moves left.
-This is exponential notation and stands for number of times 10 is multiplied by 10.
-For example 52e5 = 52 × (10×10×10×10×10) or 5200000 and 52e-5 = 52 ÷ (10×10×10×10×10) or .00052.
+Note on Exponential Notation: Answers are rounded to four decimal places to keep the display simple.
+Very large and very small numbers will feature an “e” followed by a number.
+The number represents the number of decimal places to apply to the number to the left of the “e.”
+If the number following the “e” is positive, the decimal moves right, and if it is negative, the decimal moves left.